-The Board is the principal governing body responsible for the overall governance of The Institute and assumes responsibility for The Institute's leadership, including providing oversight of the The Institute's financial and organisational matters encompassing policies, business plans, budgets and targets.
+The Board is the principal governing body responsible for the overall governance of The Institute.
+It assumes responsibility for The Institute's leadership, including oversight of The Institute's financial and organisational matters encompassing policies, business plans, budgets, and targets.

-The Board currently comprises twelve (12) Governors.
-The Board is not involved in the day-to-day activities of the Secretariat, save for the Executive Committee, comprising several Board members, which has been formed to oversee the conduct of The Institute's activities.
-The appointment of Board members is made at the Annual General Meeting ("the AGM") in accordance with the Memorandum and Articles of Association of The Institute.
-Every three (3) years, the Board members are required, by rotation, to offer themselves for re-election.
-At the AGM on 19 September 2020, 3 new Board members were elected, and they thereupon outline their duties and responsibilities at a formal induction session.
+The Board currently comprises eleven (11) Governors.
+The Board is not involved in the day-to-day activities of the Secretariat, save for the Executive Committee, comprising several Board members, who are empowered to carry out such decisions relating to the management of the Institute or matters so decided by the Board as stated under The Institute's Constitution.
+The appointment of Board members is made at the Annual General Meeting ("the AGM") in accordance with The Institute's Constitution.
+Every three (3) years, the Board members are required by rotation, to offer themselves for re-election.
+At the AGM held on 4 September 2021, one (1) new Board member was elected, and he was apprised of his duties and responsibilities at a formal induction session.

-The Board recognises that to be effective and relevant, Board members should be fit and proper based on The Institute's Fit and Purpose Criteria, including having attributes and criteria such as good personal integrity and reputation, time commitment to board meetings, serve in The Institute's sub-committee(s) and attend its scheduled meetings, supporting The Institute's activities through specific roles, has relevant internal audit experience, professional standing with relevant expertise and knowledge in financial, legal, business and technical fields.
-The Board members are drawn from diverse backgrounds and with different skill sets gained from services in the private sector, and public sector.
-This brings depth and diversity in expertise and experience which can facilitate deliberation of issues from a wider perspective.
+The Board recognises that to be effective and relevant, Board members should be fit and proper based on The Institute's Fit and Purpose Criteria, including having attributes and criteria such as good personal integrity and reputation, time commitment to board meetings, serve in The Institute's sub-committee(s) and attend its scheduled meetings.
+The Board support The Institute's activities through specific roles, has relevant internal audit experience, professional standing with relevant expertise and knowledge in financial, business and technical fields.
+The Board members are drawn from diverse backgrounds and different skill sets gained from services in the private and public sectors.
+This brings depth and diversity in expertise and experience, facilitating the deliberation of issues from a wider perspective.